Does a Protective Order Go on Your Record? Vs Restraining, Peace Order

 Does a Restraining Order Stay on Your Record Forever?

-When it comes to, does a restraining order stay on your record forever, it will depend on the circumstances.
+When it comes to, does a restraining order remain on your record forever, it will depend on the circumstances.
 Since the majority of states do not have limits on how long criminal history is available, then restraining orders that were filed in criminal court will often stay on record forever.

 Do Restraining Orders Show Up on Background Checks?